Ivan-codes99/EzSpeak-Shellhacks-2025/README.md

 Microsoft Azure Cognitive Services Speech is the backbone of EzSpeak.
 Azure provides the real‑time speech recognition, translation, and high‑quality voice synthesis that make EzSpeak fast and reliable.

 ## When to use it
+- Original idea: two people speaking different languages—each runs the extension to follow and reply in their own language
 - Online classes and lectures
 - Business meetings with multilingual participants
 - Live streams, talks, and tutorials